DesktopECHO/ika/lineageos/README.md

 # LineageOS Desktop

-LineageOS Desktop is a product layer for LineageOS 23.2 running in the Cuttlefish Android emulator.
-It is designed to be applied over an official LineageOS checkout with a local manifest.
+LineageOS Desktop is a product layer for LineageOS 23.2 that runs in the Cuttlefish Android emulator.
+It is applied to an official LineageOS checkout through a local manifest.

-This document covers the first part of the ika build, producing the LineageOS Desktop ROM.
-The second part handles creation of host packages, including `ika-lineageos`, and is documented in the project [README.md](../README.md).
-For the full end-to-end flow, start there or run `../ika-build` from the repository root.
+This document covers the first phase of the Ika build: producing the LineageOS Desktop ROM.
+The second phase creates host packages, including `ika-lineageos`, and is documented in the project [README.md](../README.md).
+For the complete workflow, start there or run `../ika-build` from the repository root.

 This directory contains the product profile, overlays, manifests, validation scripts, and source-level patches that this phase applies to a LineageOS 23.2 source checkout.

 ## Products

-The lunch combos registered by `AndroidProducts.mk`:
+`AndroidProducts.mk` registers these lunch combinations:

 ```bash
 lunch lineage_desktop_cf_arm64_pgagnostic-trunk_staging-userdebug